BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation

 The Stakeholder Feature Perception (SFP) scenario aims to provide users with in-depth analysis and summaries of the market or industry.
 The User Sentiment Analysis (SA) task requires LLMs to classify and evaluate overall user sentiment through the quantitative analysis of various user information and behaviors, providing support for customized services and highly relevant product recommendations.
 The Financial Report Analysis (FRA) task requires LLMs to conduct quantitative analysis by combining technical, fundamental, and news-based periodic report information to determine enterprise industry rankings, helping users intuitively grasp corporate qualifications and future prospects.
 This task is limited to the Chinese market.

 Finally, the Real-time Market Discernment (RMD) scenario covers two types of online tasks of high interest to users: Stock Price Prediction (SPP) and Portfolio Asset Allocation (PAA).
 It should be noted that the real-time nature of online tasks requires all relevant data to be derived from the actual equity market, and theoretically, the number of questions is unlimited.
-However, due to the static nature of a research paper, the cutoff time for all tasks is set to December 24, 2025.
+However, constrained by the static presentation format of the paper, we set the cutoff time for the SPP task to December 24, 2025, and incorporated its evaluation results into the offline benchmark for more direct comparison.
 The Stock Price Prediction task addresses user needs for predicting stocks in their watchlists, requiring LLMs to predict daily closing prices by integrating historical and real-time stock prices, technical indicators, and relevant news.